 Not only are these still being sold as RAF Mae West lamps, but a few years ago someone released a load of them with a faked Air Ministry stamp and date (see box).

 The patent on these lights was filed in 1940 and published in 1941.
-They were issued to the Royal Navy (and therefore Fleet Air Arm) but not used by the RAF.
+They were made available to the public and were issued to the Royal Navy (and therefore Fleet Air Arm) but not used by the RAF.